JEFworks-Lab/veloviz/docs/merfish.md

 In this example, we will use VeloViz to create a 2D embedding to visualize MERFISH data collected from U-2 OS cells in culture.
-Since this data comes from a cell line in culture, we expect the main temporal signal to be cell-cycle.
+Since this data comes from a cell line in culture, we expect the main temporal signal to be progression throught the cell-cycle.
 We will compare the VeloViz embedding to other commonly used embeddings.
 We will also compare the results we get when we restrict the input genes.

 Load preprocessed data
 ----------------------